-Just made a start on another book project with author Paul Rabbitts.
-This is another in the series of ‘in 50 Buildings’ titles for Amberley Publishing Publication date is not yet set, but I expect it to be in the bookshops during 2023.
+A fourth book project with author Paul Rabbitts.
+This is another in the series of ‘in 50 Buildings’ titles for Amberley Publishing Publication date is not yet set, but I expect it to be in the bookshops during 2024.
 Here’s a selection of the photos.

 Another book project with author Paul Rabbitts.
 This is also part of the series of ‘in 50 Buildings’ titles for Amberley Publishing.
-I expect it will be in the shops in Summer 2022.
-Here are a few of the buildings:
+It will be in bookshops on 15 September 2023, or pre-order from Amazon Here.
+Preview a few of the buildings below:

 Another book project with author Paul Rabbitts, following successful publication of our ‘Watford in 50 Buildings’.
-The Welwyn book will be in the shops in Autumn 2020.
+Order the Welwyn book on Amazon Here.

 I recently completed work with author Paul Rabbitts on a new book about the life and work of Sir Christopher Wren.
 The book has many new photographs of most of Wren’s remaining works, including the well known and less well know survivors.
 Click on this LINK to go to the Amazon store

 ST. VILLA is a smart new restaurant in St. Albans offering a mix of English and European dishes in a spacious contemporary interior.
 I photographed the interior and exterior on opening night for Design House Berkhamsted who built the ST.VILLA website, menus, corporate graphics etc.